scrapinghub/andi/README.rst

 -------------

 It is not always desired for ``andi`` to manage every single annotation found.
-Instead usually is better to explicitly declare which types can be handled by ``andi``.
+Instead is usually better to explicitly declare which types can be handled by ``andi``.
 The argument ``is_injectable`` allows to customize this feature.

-``andi`` will raise an error if a dependency that cannot be resolved because it is not injectable is found.
+``andi`` will raise an error on the presence of a dependency that cannot be resolved because it is not injectable.

 Usually is desirable to declare injectabilty by creating a base class to inherit from.
 For example,